 Packet forwarding is achieved using service lists.
 The objects at each level are on a service list at the same level if they are in a state ready to send packets.
 The objects are off the service list if they have exceeded their configured PIR together with its related burst.
-When a port has a scheduling opportunity, it selects the secondary shaper to be serviced next, which selects the primary shaper to be serviced next, which selects the HSQ queue group to be serviced next, which selects a queue to be serviced next, resulting in a packet from that queue being forwarded.
+When a port has a scheduling opportunity, it selects the secondary shaper to be serviced next, which selects the primary shaper to be serviced next, which selects a queue to be serviced next, resulting in a packet from that queue being forwarded.